Table-Side/API/readme.md

 The repository for Tableside's API.

 Uses Apache APISIX for an API Gateway.
-APISIX is configured to run in (Standalone mode)[https://apisix.apache.org/docs/apisix/deployment-modes/#standalone].
+APISIX is configured to run in [Standalone mode](https://apisix.apache.org/docs/apisix/deployment-modes/#standalone).
 Microservice requests are proxied via the gateway.

 ## Local Setup